 Along with this, Ahmed also released a powerful and dark short film to accompany the album’s release.
 The video starts off with a happy immigrant family who are living what seem to be a happy life in a UK neighbourhood.
 But things soon take a turn.
 The house is surrounded by several black vans with masked, white supremacists rounding up the whole family.
 They shove the women and children into vans, with the police standing by and cooperating with them.
 Ahmed rushes to save the kid, but is shot.
 He falls to the ground and watches in horror as the men start killing his family one by one and then eventually drive off.
 He’s on the floor, helpless.
 The police and his white neighbours are staring at him from their windows, but don’t bother lending a hand.

 The album is Riz Ahmed’s most personal and most powerful work yet.
 It’s so much more than just a music album.
-It can be a tool to encourage immigrant kids to be proud of their heritage and skin colour while being the voice of a coloured child, who was once silenced by xenophobic taunts and actions.
+It is an inspiring collection of songs, poetry and important dialogue.
+It can help encourage immigrant kids to be proud of their heritage and skin colour, and act as a booming voice of a coloured kid, who was once silenced by xenophobia.

 Listen to the album here.